 Training for your first Ultra

-Firstly, the majority of us have to work, and are restricted to a limited number of hours we train each week.
-We must use our time to train and mix work and other commitments around our training or work training around work !
-This may mean running to work and back or running during your lunch break, which is what I did whilst working at college.
+Paul knows the majority of us have to work, and are restricted to a limited number of hours we train each week.
+You must use your time to train and mix work and other commitments !
+This may mean running to work and back or running during your lunch break, which is what Paul did whilst working at college.
 It may be relatively easy to have work clothes ready at work, after you run in, ( of course a shower would be good ) Need a training programme, use the contact form below and I will get back to you.

 Hiking at weekend